bewildergeist/chatbot-react-postgres/tutorials/PR 3 tutorial - State and events.md

 ### 🤔 Problem to solve

 The chat input looks like a form but doesn't behave like one.
-We need proper form submission, loading states, and user feedback during async operations.
+You need to add proper form submission handling, implement loading states to show when something is processing, and provide user feedback during operations.
+This is crucial for good user experience, especially with async operations.

 ### 💡 Key concepts